 E-Waste stands for Electronic Waste.
-Broadly E-waste refers to consumers or businesses electronic equipment and devices at the end of useful life and due to be discarded.
+Broadly e-waste refers to consumers' or businesses' electronic equipment and devices at the end of useful life and due to be discarded.

 We have become a throw-away society.
 When items are no longer required because of their age or when a new model is released we commonly throw away the old ones.
 We rarely repair but instead, we make more electronics purchases.
-This, in turn, contributing to the amount of waste we generate.
+This, in turn, contributes to the amount of waste we generate.

 To exemplify the problem consider our use of mobile phones.
 In 2014 many news outlets (e.g. CNN) reported that the number of electronic gadgets in the world outnumbered humans.
 The maths was pretty simple and the situation since 2014 has only become more marked.

 Of course, mobile phones are not the only culprit.
-Other electronic items such as Televisions and Computers also play a part.
+Other electronic items such as televisions and computers also play a part.
 As they have got bigger, faster and cheaper people are more likely to replace them sooner.

-The importance of recycling E-waste is paramount.
+The importance of recycling e-waste is paramount.
 Consumers and manufacturers need to make a conscious effort and play a part in helping to tackle this problem.